jerrymooyman/jerrymooyman.github.io/_posts/2016-06-03-create-yeoman-generator.md

 },
 ```

-We should get the following output.
+We should get the following output with the Yeoman character saying our message.

 ![Yeoman yosay]({{ "/assets/img/yeoman-yosay.png" | prepend: site.baseurl }})